-(January 2016, last updated in March 2019 January 2022)
+(January 2016, last updated in January 2022)

 Important notes: This guide does not override the Main Board Listing Rules (the "Rules") and is not a substitute for legal, regulatory, tax, financial or any other advice from qualified professional advisers.
 If there is any conflict or inconsistency between this guide and the Rules, the Rules prevail.
-You may consult the Listing Department Division on a confidential basis for an interpretation of the Rules, or this guide.
+You may consult the Listing Division on a confidential basis for an interpretation of the Rules, or this guide.

 The information contained in this guide on foreign laws, regulations and market practices is based on our understanding of them as of the date of issue of this guide.
 This guide may not be updated to reflect changes in the law after the date of issue.
-We will revise this guide to reflect changes in this information only when notified of these changes.